dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 enemy ships are making a sortie from Kotor.
 Both the Serbian Konis are at sea now, but they're still well out of their missile range with their short-ranged Styxes, while my 100 nm Otomats can reach all the way across the Adriatic.
-It's the perfect time to strike!
+It's the perfect time to strike\!

 My four Sparviero hydrofoils come dashing out of Brindisi, and they combine their fire with the two other Italian ships in the southern